The Start-up visa category is for non-EU, EEA or Swiss nationals wishing to set up a business in the UK.

 We don't have standard criteria because each business is different but Goldsmiths is committed to supporting creative enterprises, so we are looking for well thought out cutting edge business ideas that demonstrate ingenuity, a flair for innovation, have a clear understanding of the impact they would like to make and the sector they would work in.

-Successful applicants are granted a visa for an initial 12 months, then dependent on the progress they have made will have the option to extend their visa for a further 12 months; so Goldsmiths is also looking for businesses that have the potential to achieve success in a short amount of time.
+Successful applicants are granted a visa for 2 years, but continued sponsorship will be based on the progress made throughout this period, so Goldsmiths is also looking for businesses that have the potential to achieve success in a short amount of time.

 To ensure that we are able to assess each application fairly on its own merit, we are not able to give business advice before you make your application.
 If you would like advice about your business plan before you submit your application, you may want to contact the careers service for some advice.